thienan11/blogue/README.md

 # bloguetown

-A simple interactive blog site using MongoDB, Express.js, React.js, and Node.js. (currently in development)
+A simple interactive blog site using MongoDB, Express.js, React.js, and Node.js.

+It is currently being updated, but check visit it at https://bloguetown.vercel.app/.

 ## Installation